JohnStov/fsx-audio-workshop/slides/slides/index.md

 Let's change this to provide an arbitrary set of samples and have the system play them

-' snippet aud2 - replace everything
+(snippet aud2 - replace everything)

 ---